brunorijsman/quantum-resource-list/quantum-computing-online-courses.md

-# Quantum Computing Online Courses
+# Quantum Computing: Online Courses

 ## The Building Blocks of a Quantum Computer